Unitary quantum matter-bounce in a universe with a positive cosmological constant: Introduction

+{The rest of this paper is organized as follows.
+In Sec.~\ref{Sec2} we discuss the canonical formulation of FLRW universe with \BK dust and unimodular treatment of cosmological constant.
+The quantization of this model is presented in Sec.~\ref{Sec3}, where we solve the WDW equation for this system.
+The unitarily evolving wave packets are constructed for this system in Sec.~\ref{Sec4} and we investigate the evolution of the quantum system through the probability density of the wave packet, expectation values, and quantum fluctuations of the scale factor.
+We highlight the significance of the present analysis in light of matter bounce scenario in Sec.~\ref{Sec5}.
+Finally, we summarize our findings in Sec.~\ref{Sec6}.}

 Throughout this paper Greek indices represent spacetime components, and the metric signature is taken to be $(−, +, +, +)$.
 We set $\hbar = c = 1$ and and $\kappa^2 = 8 \pi G=1$.
+For further discussion on the choice of units and scales involved, see Appendix~\ref{Appendix_units}.
 An \emph{overdot} denotes derivative with respect to unimodular time (\textrm{t}) and a \emph{prime} stands for a derivative with respect to cosmic time ($\tau$).